AmeriCorps Community School Coordinator (ACSC)

 Location: Community Schools within the Ogden School District

-Hours: Member is responsible for completing 1700 hours over the course of their first 12-month term of service (or approximately 7-8 hours/day on school days and during summer school).
+Hours: Exact work hours will be determined based on the school’s needs and the member’s schedule.
+The member is responsible for completing 900-1700 hours of service over the course of their first 12-month term of service (more hours during the school year and less hours during the summer).
 The member should plan on serving at least 2 terms and is encouraged to serve up to 4 terms.

-How to Apply: Email cover letter and resume to Laura Huefner at firstname.lastname@example.org
+How to Apply: Email cover letter and resume to Laura Huefner, firstname.lastname@example.org

 Physical and Intellectual Requirements: Reliable vehicle will be required for community and school-related visits.
 The employee is regularly required to communicate clearly and exchange accurate information interpersonally or through communication devices.
 Must be able to learn new systems and procedures, prepare and analyze data and figures; constantly operate a computer and other standard office machinery.
 The position requires occasional movement throughout the office to access files, papers, or move supplies weighing up to 15lbs.
 Must be able to remain in a stationary position 75% of the time.